 PMIX Mapping is the process of associating your POS buttons with products or recipes in MarginEdge.
 When will you connect a POS button to a product you buy versus a recipe?

 PMIX Mapping to Products:

-This is done when items you ring-up in the POS correspond to products you purchase.
+This is done when items you ring-up in the POS correspond to the products you purchase.
 This is common for beer, wine, and often liquor.
 For example, you may have a POS button labeled “Sam Adams Lager Btl”, and in ME you would associate that with the product “Sam Adams Lager Btl”.

 PMIX Mapping to Recipes:

 This is done for your menu items or any items you ring-up that are made of multiple products (ingredients).
 For example, you may have a POS button labeled “Salmon Dinner”, and in ME you would first create a recipe for “Salmon Dinner” and then associate the POS button to the recipe of the same name.

 (Note: in the example above, you can create the complete recipe for “Salmon Dinner”, with all the ingredients and all the prep recipes that go into it, OR you can create the recipe with just one ingredient – Salmon – and if that’s your only plate that uses Salmon, you can begin immediately tracking your Salmon theoretical v actual usage!)

 Finding the PMIX Mapping

 The PMIX Mapping screen is found by clicking Accounting > PMIX Mapping from within the MarginEdge main menu.
 On your first visit to this screen, it will look something like the below, with labels shown in the Major column and numbers in the Quantity and Sold columns:

 FIRST: Setup Category Types

-Before you start mapping of POS buttons to products and recipes, you must first setup Category Types (Food, Beer, Wine, Liquor, Other) for all PMIX Product Groups coming in from the POS.
+Before you start mapping of POS buttons to products and recipes, you must first setup Category Types (Food, Beer, Wine, Liquor, NA Bev, Retail & Other) for all PMIX Product Groups coming in from the POS.